Stuycs-K/project03-final-09-hahk-liange-yampolskys/README.md

 ### Project Description:

 The project is a music player with features for making and handling playlists.
-The program will be able manage a music library to play, skip, and loop audio files, and save the library data into a (binary?) file.
+The program will be able manage a music library to add, remove, play, skip, and loop audio files, and save the library data into a (binary?) file.

 ### Instructions: